jinpeng0528/KepSalinst/README.md

 ## Getting Started

 ### Datasets
 To meet Detectron2's specifications, our project employs COCO-style annotated datasets.
 There are two ways to acquire these: Firstly, download the raw datasets from official sources and manually create COCO-style annotations.
-Alternatively, for ease, we offer pre-annotated datasets in COCO format, available for download from [Google Drive](https://drive.google.com/drive/folders/1rpISYe_PI7uDuv2gRHgANqslXXCxEiy5?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1J6cjC91Q6Fzbn3kOt5GzYA) (code: `wub4`).
+Alternatively, for ease, we offer pre-annotated datasets in COCO format, available for download from [OneDrive](https://1drv.ms/f/c/7be8ecfc440137f7/Eggvtb4P1FNLgw47hpu7168Bmr8bFly70xdZKPBYnRtJWQ?e=gbxbIF) or [Baidu Netdisk](https://pan.baidu.com/s/1J6cjC91Q6Fzbn3kOt5GzYA) (code: `wub4`).
 Notably, the ILSO-1K dataset annotations are sourced from [RDPNet](https://github.com/yuhuan-wu/RDPNet/tree/master), while we generated annotations for the remaining datasets ourselves.

 After acquiring the datasets, place them in the `./SIS_datasets/` directory.
 Alternatively, you can create a symbolic link from the directory containing the datasets to "./SIS_datasets/".